Fast protein folding is governed by memory-dependent friction: Methods

 \section{Methods}

-In Section 1 of the SI document, we present details for the molecular dynamics simulations, including various relevant simulation parameters.
-Additionally, we include a range of measured time-scales and other extracted quantities. \\
+In the Supplementary Information document, Section 1, we present details for the molecular dynamics simulations, including various relevant simulation parameters.
+Additionally, we include a range of measured time-scales and other extracted quantities, and we compare results for our analysis of reaction times to those from Lindorff-Larsen \textit{et. al.} \cite{Lindorff_2011}. \\